Fix a Short Circuit on a Motorcycle/Scooter—we’ve all been there!

 Safety Tips Before Starting

-Working with electrical components requires caution to avoid shocks or accidental damage.
+Working with electrical components requires caution to avoid shocks or accidental damage—especially when you’re trying to fix a short circuit on a motorcycle yourself.

 Follow these essential safety tips for effective DIY motorcycle wiring repair.